manuelgilm/az204cert/docs/develop_event_based_solutions.md

 ## Discover Event Schemas

 Azure Event Grid supports two types of event schemas: Event Grid event schema and Cloud event schema.
 Events consist of a set of four required string properties.
 The properties are common to all events from any publisher.

+## Examples

+* **Triggering simple azure function app using blob event.**

+In this example an Azure function is triggered based on a blob event.
+For more details, click [here](/examples/eventgrid/README.md)